South Seeds: Queens Park Recreation Ground, Crosshill, Glasgow

 The site is being developed in stages.
 A community growing space has been developed on the land surrounding the building with funding from Community Climate Asset Fund.

-To support the sites long term sustainability, a sub-let café opportunity is planned and the space will be able to be rented by groups for a small fee.
+To support the sites long term sustainability, a sub-let café opportunity is planned and the space will be able to be rented by local groups.